lucasrla/papicu/_posts/2021-02-01-post-with-bells-and-whistles.md

 Browse a good list of analytics alternatives at [github.com/0xnr/awesome-analytics](https://github.com/0xnr/awesome-analytics#privacy-focused-analytics) and [Privacy Focused Analytics](https://privacyfocusedanalytics.info/).

-To enable Shynet, you must uncomment and modify the following line in `_config.yml`:
+Papicu has built-in support to Shynet.
+To enable it, uncomment and modify the following line in `_config.yml` to match your needs:

 ```conf
 shynet: "https://shynet.john_doe_website.com/ingress/uuid-universally-unique-identifier/"